Most uncomfortable symptoms can easily be treated—if you speak up.

 While most of the time bad breath is caused by bacteria in the mouth, it can also be a sign of a systemic gastrointestinal issue like gastroesophageal reflux disease (GERD), or acid reflux, Dr. Messina says.
 The bottom line: “Bad breath is definitely something we don’t want to just ignore.”

 If you sweat a lot—especially when it’s not hot or you haven’t been exercising—bring it up with your doctor.
-He or she can help determine if your sweating is caused by a condition like menopause, a side effect of medication you’re taking, or due to hyperhidrosis, a disorder in which your sweat glands produce more sweat than necessary to cool your body.
+Your doctor can help determine if your sweating is caused by a condition like menopause, a side effect of medication you’re taking, or due to hyperhidrosis, a disorder in which your sweat glands produce more sweat than necessary to cool your body.

-You may also sweat from your hands and feet—in addition to your underarms—so much that you start to feel uncomfortable in social situations.
+In addition to your underarms, you may also sweat from your hands and feet so much that you start to feel uncomfortable in social situations.
 “Most people tend to suffer in silence,” Dr. Brock says.
 But that’s not necessary.
 There are a variety of treatments that can solve the issue, including drying creams, oral medications, Botox shots, or even surgery to cut the sympathetic nerve, which controls the sweat reaction.

 Bladder leaks come in a few varieties: the “sneeze-and-oops” leaks caused by increased pressure on the urethra (stress incontinence), the “gotta-go” urgency that leaves you frantically looking for a bathroom (overactive bladder), or a combo of the two (mixed incontinence).